NET-BYU/cv2x_testing/README.md

 ## Repository Setup
 ---
 ### Python Libraries
-(If you are familiar with things like virtual environments, go ahead and just install from requirements.txt (make sure your environemtn name ends in `-env`).
+(If you are familiar with things like virtual environments, go ahead and just install from requirements.txt (make sure your environment name ends in `-env`).
 If you aren't, go ahead and unfold the following section for instructions on how to do that.)
 <details>
-    <summary>Click Here</summary>
+    <summary>:point_down: Click Here</summary>
 In order to run the files in this repo, you will need certain python libraries installed.
 This section walks you through doing this in a virtual environment.
 For those who are are already confident in creating their venv or who just want to add the lkibraries to their machine, you can just jump to step 3.

 **0. Make sure you have Python's virtual environment library**